Dhruv-Rajput-777/GDSC-Web-Dev-Project/README.md

-DB connection has been removed.
+DataBase connection has been removed.